Life Insurance for Seniors

 Although some seniors my feel that they cannot get life insurance because of their age this is far from the truth.
 Insurance companies offer quite a variety of plans for senior life insurance.

 As people get older they begin to think about life insurance.
 Thoughts of our mortality lead to concern that a spouse or family members may not have enough assets and income to live comfortably after I am gone.

 We also want to make sure that burial expenses will not be a financial hardship for our spouse.

-So many people age 65 and up start searching for additional life insurance.
+These concerns cause many people age 60 and up start searching for additional life insurance.
 Because the market is so large, insurance companies have developed quite a few different options to consider.

 The first question to ask is how long do I need the life insurance?
 If you want the protection for a short time then consider term insurance.
 It is usually less expensive up front than whole life or universal life.
 But term insurance premiums increase after the level term period (five, ten, or twenty years) and it can be quite expensive to maintain at the older ages.

 If you want life insurance to remain in force until your death even if you live a long time then take a look at whole life or universal life.

 Whole life policies guarantee a level premium until the policy matures which is age 120 for most policies now.
 If you pay the scheduled premiums and don’t withdraw cash values you can count on the life insurance protection whenever you need it.
 And you won’t face any premium increases.

 Many universal life policies now guarantee the death benefit to age 120 and will guarantee not to increase the premium if you pay specified premiums as scheduled.
 The premium for guaranteed universal life is usually less than whole life.
 But these policies do not build cash values.
 So if you want the death benefit and don’t care about cash value buildup, look carefully at universal life.